 Last summer I got a product sample from Defunkify Active Wash and I experimented with different combinations of washer settings and detergents to see whether I could conque the funk once and for all.
 I initially got mixed results with Active Wash–one time it seemed to work as advertised, then next time not.
 After emailing back and forth with their staff I tried the “heavy duty” washing machine setting.
 The heavy duty setting (on a Kenmore front-loading machine) uses hot water during the cleaning phase, and lasts two hours (versus warm water and 56 minutes for the “normal” setting.)

 The result: The longer agitation time makes a huge difference.
 Active Wash eliminates the stink, whereas there was no change with HE detergent and Borax.
 Eric Sach, (now former) owner of The Balanced Athlete in Renton (which sold Active Wash) says he gets the same result.

-Ideally, wash the workout clothes immediately after the activity so the malodorous Micrococcus don’t have time to stimulate stink.
-If an immediate wash isn’t possible, air dry the clothing before tossing it in the laundry bin.
-Sweaty tech clothing in a laundry bin is just gonna fester.
+Ideally, rinse the workout clothes immediately after the activity so the malodorous Micrococcus don’t have time to stimulate stink.
+If an immediate rinse isn’t possible, at least air dry the clothing before tossing it in the laundry bin.
+Sweaty tech clothing in a laundry bin will fester.